Parent Pay Parent Pay Search this website Open Mobile menu

 At Corpus Christi, we believe that high quality summative assessment must primarily enable pupils to demonstrate their knowledge and understanding acquired throughout the implementation of the planned curriculum.
 Subsequently, this will allow teachers to measure the progress made by pupils through the curriculum, in relation to learning outcomes set out in schemes of work.
 In measuring the extent to which pupils have acquired knowledge and a secure understanding, teachers will be able identify gaps in learning, to inform future teaching and planned interventions.

 In the music department the Head of Music has a clear, shared rationale and ensures that assessments are checked and verified with their line manager.
 The Head of Music also ensures that there is a clear and shared rationale for the awarding of progress grades.
-This will incorporate the use of formative assessment, enabling teachers to use their daily feedback through questioning and marking, to inform decisions related to progress grades.
+This incorporates the use of formative assessment, enabling teachers to use their daily feedback through questioning, monitoring and marking, to inform decisions related to progress grades.

-At Corpus Christi, all assessments in music must be suitably challenging whilst meeting the needs of all pupils.
+At Corpus Christi, all assessments in music are suitably challenging whilst meeting the needs of all pupils.
 In the music department suitable points for summative assessment are chosen by the Head of Music ensuring that they are embedded into the planned curriculum.
-As pupils are taught in mixed ability groups, assessments are differentiated by outcome (with extra challenge wherever necessary) to ensure that all pupils can demonstrate their understanding and can make outstanding progress through the curriculum.
-It is the responsibility of each teacher to ensure their classes are suitably ready for assessments and all content has been covered thoroughly, considering the needs of all pupils.
+As pupils are taught in mixed ability groups, adaptive teaching is essential to ensure that all pupils can demonstrate their understanding and can make outstanding progress through the curriculum.

 Assessment and self- evaluation during KS3 and 4 will be fluid as our pupils will be encouraged to become reflective practitioners.
 Self-reflection is taught in amongst the schemes of work and will allow pupils to observe modelled teacher reflection as well as give them opportunities to coach their peers in a constructively similar way.
 This will be overseen by the class teacher and modelled so that pupils can self-assess productively.
 Teacher assessment will inform planning in the curriculum and assessment cycles